 Post information that is pertinent to your industry and profession so you look like a professional resource to your peers.

-Understanding the components of developing a robust LinkedIn profile is a key piece of having success in your job search using the site.
-Additionally, knowing what activities to perform on LinkedIn increases the opportunities of your profile being viewed by the right parties.
+Developing a robust LinkedIn profile is a key piece of almost any job search these days.
+And being active on the site increases the opportunities for your profile to be seen by the right parties.